What is the $500 Amazon Gift Card! scam?

-As mentioned in the first paragraph, it is common for untrustworthy pages to be promoted via PUAs.
-However, apps of this type can be designed to generate advertisements and/or collect various data as well.
-Examples of ads that PUAs generate are banners, surveys, pop-up ads, coupons.
-Examples of details that PUAs collect are IP addresses, entered search queries, geolocations, addresses of visited websites.
-Although, in some cases PUAs could be designed to gather sensitive, personal details.
+As mentioned, untrusted pages are often promoted by PUAs, however, these apps can also generate advertisements and collect data.
+Examples of ads that PUAs generate are banners, surveys, pop-up, and coupons.
+Examples of details that PUAs collect are IP addresses, entered search queries, geolocations, and addresses of visited websites.
+In some cases, PUAs record sensitive, personal details.

 |Name||0 Amazon Gift Card! pop-up|